AmanBenare19/SQL_Project_Netflix/README.md

   where type ='Movie') as subquery where duration = (select max(split_part(duration,' ',1):: numeric ) from netflix)
 ```
-### 6. Locate the longest movie available on Netflix.
+### 6. Retrieve content added to Netflix within the last 5 years.
 ```sql

 SELECT